GMH233/GMH233/README.md

 - 🌱 I’m currently studying~striving~ for a bachelor's degree of Software Engineering @ Shanghai Jiao Tong University.
 - ✈️ Code 4 fun.
 Take a breath.
 Embrace the WORLD.
 - 📫 How to reach me: BillLi233@outlook.com
-- 😄 Pronouns: shhhh :P / just call me Bill :D
+- 😄 Pronouns: just call me Bill :D
 - ⚡ Fun fact: I use Windows® only for gaming.